 Analysis and Test Results

-Throughout our journey to find the best ukulele we focused on four fundamental metrics.
-Build quality, playability, tone, and accessories and extras.
-After our initial visual inspection of each individual make and model, we tuned and spent countless hours playing and using their included accessories, if they came as a kit.
+Throughout our journey to find the best ukulele, we focused on four fundamental metrics: Build quality, playability, tone, and accessories and extras.
+After our initial visual inspection of each individual make and model, we tuned and spent countless hours playing and using their included accessories (if they came as a kit).
 We compared them side by side and ran them all through a gauntlet of testing to determine which one was the very best.

 When the body of a stringed acoustic instrument resonates, the wood it is made of will emphasize different tones, such as highs or lows.
-With this in mind, know that the wood that your ukulele is made of will affect its tone.
-One thing we chose to focus on for tone was whether the instrument was constructed of a solid-wood or laminate (plywood) top and body.
-More often than not those with a solid-wood top tend to have a richer, deeper sound.
+With this in mind, know that the wood used in the construction of your ukulele will affect its tone.
+One thing we chose to focus on for tone was whether the instrument was constructed of a solid wood or laminate (plywood) top and body.
+Typically, those with a solid-wood top tend to have a richer, deeper sound.
 In the price range we tested, the decision to use more costly solid wood typically requires sacrifices in other aspects of construction.
-Instruments with laminated tops often sound fine for beginner players, and laminated tops tend to hold up to wear, tear, and the elements better than solid wood construction.
+Instruments with laminated tops often sound fine for beginner players and tend to hold up to wear, tear, and the elements better than solid wood construction.